flagiu/mdtraj/README.md

 This program computes statistical quantities over a Molecular Dynamics TRAJectory.

-- Current limited to: constant number of particles, uniform timestep.
+- Current limited to:
+	- constant number of particles
+	- uniform timestep.

+- Under development:
-- Under development: multi-species system for CP2K .xyz input files.
+	- multi-species system for CP2K .xyz input files.

-- Bugs to be corrected: q_l order parameters seems to be offset by ~sqrt(2).
+- Bugs to be corrected:
+	- q_l order parameters seems to be offset by ~sqrt(2).
+	- g(r) is <1 for large r in triclinic boxes.

 ## Requirements